radavis/radavis.github.io/about.md

 Hi.

-I'm a developer, mentor, and instructor at [__LaunchAcademy__](https://www.launchacademy.com), in Boston, Massachusetts, USA.
-If you're in the area, drop by and say, "Hello".
+I'm a developer in Boston, Massachusetts, USA.

 Here are a few projects I have built myself or contributed to.
 Some are useful.
 Some are fun.
 Others are just ridiculous: